ecohealthalliance/mpx-diagnosis/README.md

 [![License:
 CC0-1.0](https://img.shields.io/badge/License%20(for%20data)-CC0_1.0-lightgrey.svg)](http://creativecommons.org/publicdomain/zero/1.0/)

-This repository contains data and R code which are supplements to
+This repository contains data and R code which are supplements to:

 *Enhanced surveillance of monkeypox in Bas-Uélé, Democratic Republic of
 Congo: the limitations of symptom-based case definitions*, by Gaspard